fbpx Skip to content

 Inhalation Exposure

 This occurs when individuals inhale chemical substances present in the air.
-Examples encompass vapours, gases, fumes, or dust particles.
+Examples encompass vapours, gases, carbon monoxide fumes or dust particles.
 Workplaces with specific industrial processes or inadequately ventilated areas may pose inhalation exposure risks.

 Dermal (Skin) Exposure